8 Maine Coon Behavior Problems You Can STOP!

 How To Discipline A Maine Coon Cat

 Disciplining a Maine Coon cat requires a gentle hand and a consistent approach.
-It is best for owners to focus on positive reinforcement, not punishment.
+Owners should focus on positive reinforcement, not punishment.

 Below are a few recommended methods for correcting unruly Maine Coon behavior: